Chapter 8 Advising Travelers with Specific Needs

-- Do the conditions, medications, and treatments of the traveler constitute contraindications to, decrease the effectiveness of, or increase the toxicity of any of the disease-prevention measures recommended for the proposed trip?
-Depending on the destination, these measures include, but are not limited to, immunizations and drugs used for malaria chemoprophylaxis and management of travelers’ diarrhea.
+- Do the conditions, medications, and treatments of the traveler constitute contraindications to, decrease the effectiveness of, or increase the risk for adverse events of any of the disease-prevention measures recommended for the proposed trip?
+Depending on the destination, these measures include but are not limited to immunizations and drugs used for malaria chemoprophylaxis and management of travelers’ diarrhea.

 - Could any of the disease-prevention measures recommended for the proposed trip destabilize the underlying medical condition, directly or through drug interactions?

 - Are there specific health hazards at the destination that would exacerbate the underlying condition or be more severe in an immunocompromised traveler?
 If so, can specific interventions be recommended to mitigate these risks?

 - If an immunocompromised traveler were to become ill while traveling, what would be the health care options (see Chapter 2, Obtaining Health Care Abroad for the Ill Traveler)?
 What would the traveler do should medical evacuation be required?
 An immunocompromised traveler must have a plan for when and how to seek care overseas and how to pay for it.

 The traveler’s immune status is particularly relevant to immunizations.
 Overall considerations for vaccine recommendations, such as destination and the likely risk of exposure to disease, are the same for immunocompromised travelers as for other travelers.
 The risk of severe illness or death from a vaccine-preventable disease must be weighed against potential adverse events from administering a live vaccine to an immunocompromised patient.
 In some complex cases when travelers cannot tolerate recommended immunizations or prophylaxis, the traveler should consider changing the itinerary, altering the activities planned during travel, or deferring the trip.